jameshfisher/jameshfisher.com/_posts/2017-08-28-c-extern-function.md

 ```

 Why is it the case that all C function declarations are implicitly `extern`?
-It's not clear to me why it's not possible to declare a non-`extern` function in C.
 If it were possible to declare a C function without making it extern,
 the above program could generate a higher-level compiler error, like this: